-On March 20, 2014, ABC Realty disburses check #1010 to Stan Wilson, owner, per written management agreement held by ABC Realty in their property management transaction files.
+On March 20, 2018, ABC Realty disburses check #1010 to Stan Wilson, owner, per written management agreement held by ABC Realty in their property management transaction files.
 The proper entries are \$114.75 in the general ledger (not shown) and \$114.75 in the property individual sub-ledger.

-At the end of each month, your reconciled bank balance should equal your general ledger balance.
-Then total the individual sub-ledger sheets; they, too, should total the reconciled bank balance.
+At the end of each month, your reconciled bank balance should equal your general ledger balance, and the total the individual sub-ledger sheets.
 If they don't, there is an error.
 Errors are relatively easy to find if discovered within a one-month period.

-An example of reconciliation for March 31, 2014 for ABC Realty is presented below.
+An example of reconciliation for March 31, 2018 for ABC Realty is presented below.
 Notice how the general ledger and the individual sub-ledgers agree.
 These procedures apply whether your accounting system is computerized or not.